 The Zoning Board recognizes that the proposed building could produce a slight traffic increase on public roadways leading to the Premises.
 However, expert studies conducted suggest that any traffic increase in the immediate area of the Premises will only be by a factor of nine vehicles.
 Indeed, this is a minimal increase in traffic and should not have any significant, negative effects on adjacent and nearby lots.
-The traffic impact study concluded that an increase of approximately nine vehicles during peak hours would result from granting approval for this Project, which is minimal in nature.
+The traffic impact study concluded that an increase of approximately nine vehicles during peak hours would result, which is minimal in nature.
 Any increases in traffic will be adequately offset by the availability of off-street parking provided for the Project and more fully set forth below.